 But how often do humans even think about such things?
 I bet Mary Oliver did.

-As I read Upstream, I felt a deep kinship with Oliver, but explanations like this aren’t easily forgotten: “What I mean by spirituality is not theology, but attitude.”
-One of the best definitions of spirituality I’ve ever seen, I couldn’t agree more.
-In ten words, precise and straightforward, she captured an important cultural concept so often misused and misunderstood.
-And then she writes “Attention is the beginning of devotion.”
-Well, yes, of course, so why do we complicate things, losing sight of the beautiful simplicity of devotion?
+When I delved into Upstream, I immediately felt a deep kinship with Oliver, but explanations like this aren’t easily put aside: “What I mean by spirituality is not theology, but attitude.”
+It’s one of the best definitions of spirituality I’ve ever seen, and I couldn’t agree more.
+In ten words, precise, straightforward,

 As Mary Oliver puts it …